 "Health care personnel" are defined by ACIP as paid and unpaid persons serving in health care settings who have the potential for direct or indirect exposure to patients or infectious materials.
-These health care personnel may include, but are not limited to, emergency medical service personnel, nurses, nursing assistants, physicians, technicians, therapists, phlebotomists, pharmacists, students and trainees, direct support professionals, clinical personnel in schoolsettings or correctional facilities, contractual staff not employed by the health care facility, and persons (e.g., clerical, dietary, environmental services, laundry, security, maintenance, engineering and facilities management, administrative, billing, and volunteer personnel) not directly involved in patient care but potentially exposed to infectious agents that can be transmitted among from healthcare personnel and patients.
-"Healthcare settings" refers to the CDC definition of the places where healthcare is delivered and includes, but is not limited to, acute care facilities, long term care facilities, inpatient rehabilitation facilities, nursing home and assisted living facilities, home healthcare, vehicles where healthcare is delivered (e.g., mobile clinics), and outpatient facilities, such as dialysis centers, physician offices, adult day facilities and others.
+These health care personnel (HCP) may include, but are not limited to, emergency medical service personnel, nurses, nursing assistants, physicians, dentists, dental hygienists, chiropractors, therapists, phlebotomists, pharmacists, technicians, pharmacy technicians, health professions students and trainees, direct support professionals, clinical personnel in school settings or correctional facilities, contractual HCP not directly employed by the health care facility, and persons (e.g., clerical, laboratory, dietary, environmental services, laundry, security, maintenance, engineering and facilities management, mortuary, administrative, billing, clergy when working in health care settings, regulatory staff who perform on-site assessments in hospitals and facilities that meet the definition of Phase 1A long-term care facilities, long-term care ombudsmen, Older Adult Protective Services, Adult Protective Services, and Child Protective Services staff that are required to do on-site assessments in hospitals and facilities that meet the definition of Phase 1A long-term care facilities, and volunteer personnel) not directly involved in patient care but potentially exposed to infectious material that can transmit disease among or from health care personnel and patients.
+"Health care settings" refers to the CDC definition of the places where health care is delivered and includes, but is not limited to, acute care facilities, long term care facilities, inpatient rehabilitation facilities, nursing home and assisted living facilities, home healthcare, vehicles where health care is delivered (e.g., mobile clinics), and outpatient facilities, such as dialysis centers, physician offices, adult day facilities and other sites.

-Sub-prioritization of Healthcare Personnel: Phase 1A:
+Phase 1A: Sub-prioritization of Health Care Personnel:

-ACIP recommends that healthcare personnel be prioritized in the earliest phases of COVID-19 vaccination.
-However, if there is initially insufficient supply to cover all healthcare personnel, ACIP recommends further sub-prioritization.
-As such, "COVID-19 facing healthcare personnel," should be prioritized.
-The Department is defining "COVID-19 facing healthcare personnel" as healthcare personnel who:
+ACIP recommends that health care personnel be prioritized in the earliest phases of COVID-19 vaccination.
+However, if there is initially insufficient supply to cover all health care personnel, ACIP recommends further sub-prioritization.
+As such, "COVID-19 facing health care personnel" should be prioritized.
+The Department is defining "COVID-19 facing health care personnel" as health care personnel who:

-- 1. Have direct patient contact (within 6 feet) and are unable to telework.
+- Have direct patient contact (within 6 feet) and are unable to telework.
 This includes individuals who provide services to patients or patients' family members, or who handle infectious materials; AND - 2.
 Are personnel without a known infection in the prior 90 days (but serologic testing is not recommended); AND - 3.
 Are personnel who work the majority of the time in a "COVID-19 facing unit."
-A COVID-19 facing unit is an area of a health care facility that is expected to care for individuals with COVID-19.
+A COVID-19 facing unit is an area of a health care facility that is engaged in the care of individuals with COVID-19.
 This includes emergency departments, intensive care units, inpatient medical or surgical floors in acute care facilities, emergency medical services units, outpatient respiratory care clinics, and urgent care centers.

-Long-term care facilities (LTCFs): Phase 1A:
+Phase 1A: Long-term care facilities (LTCFs):

 "Long-term care facilities" are defined by ACIP as facilities that provide a spectrum of medical and non-medical services to frail or older adults unable to reside independently in the community.
-In Pennsylvania facilities that may serve frail or older adults in a residential setting include Skilled Nursing Facilities, Personal Care Homes, Assisted Living Facilities, Private Intermediate Care Facilities for Individuals with Developmental Disabilities, Community Group Homes, Residential Treatment Facilities for Adults, Long-term Structured Residences, State Veterans Homes, State Centers, private psychiatric hospitals, and State Hospitals.
+In Pennsylvania, facilities that may serve frail or older adults in a residential setting include Skilled Nursing Facilities, Personal Care Homes, Assisted Living Facilities, Private Intermediate Care Facilities for Individuals with Developmental Disabilities, Community Group Homes, Residential Treatment Facilities for Adults, Long-term Structured Residences, State Veterans Homes, State Centers, private psychiatric hospitals, and State Hospitals.

-Sub-prioritization of LTCFs: Phase 1A
+Phase 1A: Sub-prioritization of LTCFs:

 ACIP recommends that LTCF residents be prioritized in the earliest phases of COVID-19 vaccination.
-LTCF staff are considered healthcare personnel.
-However, in settings where initial vaccine is insufficient to vaccinate residents of all LTCFs, ACIP recommends further sub-prioritization.
+LTCF staff are considered health care personnel.
+However, in settings where initial vaccine is insufficient to vaccinate residents of all LTCFs, ACIP recommends further subprioritization.